 House sends massive budget deal to President Trump’s desk

-The House of Representatives voted early Friday to approve a massive budget package that lifts spending caps while funding the government through March 23, ending a brief shutdown after a tumultuous night on Capitol Hill.
+The House of Representatives voted early Friday to approve a massive budget package that lifts spending caps while funding the government through March 23, all but ending a brief shutdown after a tumultuous night on Capitol Hill.

 The 240-186 vote sends the $400 billion spending plan to President Trump, who has promised to sign it.